go-sprout/sprout/docs/features/function-notices.md

 The Notice Feature works by wrapping existing function calls with additional logic that triggers notices when those functions are invoked.

-The notice are sent to the `slog.Logger` configured on the handler, with 2 extra attributes for helping monitoring :&#x20;
+The notice are sent to the `slog.Logger` configured on the handler, with 2 extra attributes for help to monitor :&#x20;

 * **function**: how contains the name of the function how trigger this notice.
 * **notice:** how indicate the kind of the notice `info`, `debug` or `deprecated`.